seyioyemade/awesome-books/README.md

 - [❓ FAQ (OPTIONAL)](#faq)
 - [📝 License](#license)

-# 📖 [AWESOME BOOKS] <a name="about-project"></a>
+# 📖 AWESOME BOOKS <a name="about-project"></a>

 - This project is called AWESOME BOOKS.
-It is based on implementing a add and remove feature on the website, and storing the data in local storage.
+It is a web application where books names and their authors can be added, removed and displayed.
+The data is stored in local storage, and single page application is implemented.

-*[AWESOME BOOKS]* is a website that is used test the knowledge of adding and removing books on the website.

 ## 🛠 Built With <a name="HTML and CSS and JS"></a>

 ### Tech Stack <a name="Front end (Javascript)"></a>

-- This is a mobile and desk-top browser responsive website.
+- This is a mobile and desktop browser responsive website.

 <details>
   <summary>Client</summary>